Wings — new bee novel for children

 The story zips along with plenty of page-turning excitement.
 It’s a superb chapter book for young readers.
 Jean Bennett

-The Story: Bees are disappearing and a scientist turns to Ziggy for help.
-Ziggy and his family explore Tokyo and discover something that could destroy all honey bees.
-He meets Giant Hornets (see movie at bottom of this page), goes underground and is challenged to life and death puzzle game.
+The Story: Honey bees are disappearing and a scientist turns to Ziggy for help.
+He and his family explore Tokyo and discover a new pesticide that could destroy all honey bees.
+He meets Giant Hornets, goes underground and is challenged to life and death puzzle game.
 The novel is a fast-paced mix of animal fantasy, sci-fi and beekeeping.
+Themes of hope, cooperation and environment.
+Includes a Guide to Honey Bees.

 Wings Teacher Notes (download pdf).

 The Inspiration: When I watched some of my bees die from pesticide poisoning I knew this would be Ziggy’s next mission.
-Bees and humans have been partners for ages but are now endangered by pesticides with brand names like ‘Harmony’, ‘Admire’, and ‘Liberty’.
-(It was hard to match these shameless names when inventing a pesticide name for the story.)
+Bees and humans have been partners for ages but bees are endangered by pesticides with brand names like ‘Harmony’, ‘Admire’, and ‘Liberty’ – it was hard to match these shameless names in my story.
 (Read about the bee crisis.)

 Most insects in our environment are beneficial: they do important ecological jobs.
 Yet you can go into a supermarket and buy a spray can of broad-range poison that will kill all of them.
 Prof. Peter Dearden

 Why Tokyo?
-The Japanese seem to have a great fascination and respect for insects.
-I wanted Ziggy to comment on life from an insect’s viewpoint and there’s plenty of human activity in Tokyo: the bees encounter helicopters, bullet trains, motorbikes, lasers and the new Tokyo Tower.
-I learned about Japanese honey bees from Michio Sugahara; they have a special way of dealing with giant hornet spies.
-Watch the movie (delightful subtitles not mine):
+The Japanese have a fascination and respect for insects.
+I wanted Ziggy to comment on human life from an insect’s viewpoint and there are oodles of people in Tokyo: the bees encounter helicopters, bullet trains, motorbikes, lasers and the new Tokyo Tower.
+Japanese honey bees have a special way of dealing with giant hornet spies.

 Wings has made me a bookworm.
 Katy (Year 6)